 Different animals had their own habitat requirements and tendencies, which Inuit understood and acted on.
 Ringed seals could be hunted almost anywhere and at any time, in open water or through the sea ice and in tide cracks.
 The best places to hunt caribou were the north of the Borden Peninsula and in a large part of the southern interior of the region.
-Bears were taken at the mouth of Navy Board Inlet, and on ii This report uses the term "government" to include all the bodies that existed under Canadian federal legislation to serve and control people, mostly Inuit, in the Qikiqtani Region.
+Bears were taken at the mouth of Navy Board Inlet, and on Baffin Bay on the ice and in the water from Bylot Island southeast to Buchan Gulf.
+Pond Inlet hunters took walrus at the head of Foxe Basin and the mouth of Navy Board Inlet

-Baffin Bay on the ice and in the water from Bylot Island southeast to Buchan Gulf.
-Pond Inlet hunters took walrus at the head of Foxe Basin and the mouth of Navy Board Inlet (Wollaston Islands) and crossed Lancaster Sound to the south side of Devon Island.
-Narwhals, which are highly prized by Tununirmiut, were most commonly hunted along the north and west shores of Eclipse Sound and all along Milne Inlet.
-Bowhead whales were seen, but almost never hunted in the sound.
+(Wollaston Islands) and crossed Lancaster Sound to the south side of Devon Island.
+Narwhals were most commonly taken along the north and west shores of Eclipse Sound and all along Milne Inlet.
+A visitor reported that when these large mammals appeared "the entire village [was] consumed with excitement.
+No other game [had] a higher priority...."
+Bowheads were seen but almost never hunted.
 Waterfowl, including their eggs, were taken on the low flats of southern Bylot Island and nearby on Navy Board Inlet.
-Finally, char were caught during their spawning runs along the west side of Eclipse Sound, in the fiord to the south and in the Salmon River near Mittimatalik.
+Finally, char were speared during their spawning runs along the west side of Eclipse Sound, in the fiord to the south (especially at a place appropriately called Iqaluit), and in the Salmon River near Mittimatalik.
 Changes over time are also important for understanding the recent past.
 Caribou in particular have changed their range during the past century, and since 1964, the withdrawal of people from ilagiit nunagivaktangit into the settlement has left the outlying districts less visited.